 Our earthquake response in 2001 led to the building of the Americares Family Clinic which opened in 2003.
 Our Clinic also distributes medical aid, primarily in the eastern part of the country.

-Since it opened in October 2003, the Americares Family Clinic - Clínica Integral de Atención Familiar – has offered a low-cost, high-quality alternative to free public clinics and high-cost private practices.
+Since it opened in October 2003, the Americares Family Clinic – Clínica Integral de Atención Familiar – has offered a low-cost, high-quality alternative to free public clinics and high-cost private practices.
 Local families in El Salvador can get an array of services including general medicine, pediatrics, gynecology, dentistry and health education outreach.
-The clinic sees more than 44,000 patients each year and serves as a model health care institution for the eastern region of the country
+The clinic sees nearly 30,000 patients each year and serves as a model health care institution for the eastern region of the country.
+You can follow the work of the Clinic and all of our work in El Salvador on Facebook.